cloudbees-days/cloudbees-field-workshops/labs/cloudbees-feature-flags/content/getting-started/setup.md

 weight: 3
 ---

+**For instructor led workshops please go to the workshop slides before proceeding with this lab: https://cloudbees-days.github.io/cloudbees-field-workshops/cloudbees-feature-flags/#1**

 In this lab, you will set up a CloudBees Feature Flags account and use it to manage feature flags through remote configurations created in the CloudBees Feature Flags dashboard.

 ### Create a CloudBees Feature Flags Account